awsdocs/amazon-sagemaker-developer-guide/doc_source/model-registry-version.md

 # source account id where the training is done
 source_account_id = '111111111111'

-# 1. Create policy for access to the ModelPackageGroup by source account
+# 1. Create policy for accessing to the ModelPackageGroup by source account
 model_package_group_policy = {'Version': '2012-10-17',
     'Statement': [
         {